tethysplatform/tethys/docs/installation/linux.rst

   You may be prompted to enter your password to authorize the installation of these packages.
 If you are prompted about the disk space that will be used to install the dependencies, enter :kbd:`Y` and press :kbd:`Enter` to continue.

-  There will be a lot of text printed to the terminal as the dependencies are installed and it may take several minutes to complete.
-When it is finished you will see a blinking terminal cursor again.

 2. Finish the Docker Installation
 ---------------------------------